 On Friday, the haulers will start at the intersection of Memorial Boulevard and DuPont Road and drive down 220 South to the Speedway, giving fans the opportunity to cheer for their favorite car along the route.

 The parade will start around 7:30 p.m. with a Gander Outdoors Truck Series Autograph Session opening the evening’s fan events from 4 - 4:45 p.m.

 “This event is something our fans really enjoy watching and it’s a great event for our young fans to watch as well,” Martinsville Speedway President Clay Campbell said.
 “Watching the kids smile when the haulers drive by is something we all enjoy at the speedway.”

-Haulers from all 40 Monster Energy NASCAR Cup Series teams will join the parade and fans are encouraged to line along the route to cheer for their favorites.
+Haulers from all of the Monster Energy NASCAR Cup Series teams will join the parade and fans are encouraged to line along the route to cheer for their favorites.

-The parade route will remain open to regular traffic, however, people traveling along 220 may encounter some delays.
+The parade route will remain open to traffic although commuters traveling along 220 may experience some delays.

-Tickets for the First Data 500 are on sale and may be purchased by calling 877.RACE.TIX or online at www.martinsvillespeedway.com.
+Tickets for the races and the pre-race Experience on Sunday morning are on sale now and can be purchased by calling 877.RACE.TIX or online at www.martinsvillespeedway.com.